- 1 Graduate Programs in Teacher Education and Higher Education

 - Developmentally Responsive

-The Middle Grades program at UNCG prepares future teachers for North Carolina licensure in Middle Grades (grades 6-9) including an essential understanding of Middle Grades students and schools; rigorous content-area knowledge (including 2 subject areas); and exemplary teaching practice.
+The Middle Grades program at UNCG prepares future teachers for North Carolina licensure in Middle Grades (grades 6-9) including an essential understanding of Middle Grades students and schools; rigorous content-area knowledge; and exemplary teaching practice.
 Young adolescents are in a stage of great transition, making middle school an exciting and challenging place to be.

 Why Science Education?

 Welcome to UNCG’s science education program!
 Whether at the undergraduate, masters or doctoral level, our science education program is committed to the goal of supporting a robust, equitable science education to students in K-12 classrooms.
 Our program fills a unique niche in North Carolina.
 We are large enough to attract high-profile faculty, but small enough to maintain a strongly student-centered environment.
 We prepare teacher candidates, administrators and future science teacher educators to engage critically in issues of equity and social justice through science and environmental education.